Verina-Armanyous/household-food-waste-management/code_submission/README.md

-# Calorie-Counter-App
+# food-waste-management-App
-This is a calorie counter app made with Django.
+- Built with Django